• Skip to primary navigation

 Dark Chocolate - You can replace chocolate chips with dark chocolate bar.
 This recipe calls for about 2 cups of broken pieces of chocolate.
 That's about two 3-4 ounce bars.

-Butter.
-Nut butter, the runny kind, can be used instead.
+Butter - Nut butter, the runny kind, can be used instead.
 Or a mix of the two.

 Storage:

 These truffles should not be refrigerated once coated or the chocolate will lose its shine.
-You can however refrigerate uncoated truffles for up to two weeks.
+You can however refrigerate uncoated bites for up to two weeks.
 After that, freeze uncoated truffles for up to three months.

 Nutrition